seedsofalternative/seedsofalternative.github.io/_posts/2026-05-21-Part-II-how-to-find-your-core-values.md

 In this model, values that sit next to each other share similar motivations and can be pursued together, while values on opposite sides tend to conflict.

-For example, Stimulation (seeking excitement) and Self-Direction (valuing independence) are closely related, as both emphasize openness to change.
-However, Stimulation is directly opposed to Security (seeking stability and safety), meaning that situations that encourage excitement often undermine feelings of comfort.
+For example, stimulation (seeking excitement) and self-Direction (valuing independence) are closely related, as both emphasize openness to change.
+However, stimulation is directly opposed to security (seeking stability and safety), meaning that situations that encourage excitement often undermine feelings of comfort.

 This circular arrangement reveals an important aspect: human values are not just a list, but a system shaped by tensions and alignments, much like colors blending into each other on a color wheel.
 Values that are closely located to one another reinforce each other.
 Values that are far away from each other discourage one another.
 The Values Wheel highlights why we often feel internal conflict: our values themselves conflict.
-As we will see later on in this guide, this is not a bug of human psychology, but a feature.
+As we will see later on, this is not a bug of human psychology, but a feature.

 At the basis of this model are two key value conflicts that take place within us: